0xPolygonID/tutorials/mkdocs/docs/verifier/verification-library/verification-api-guide.md

-// [ ] TODO: replace verification key folder
+// [ ] TODO: replace verification key folder on line 71 to the trusted setup repo
-// [ ] TODO: update reference to verification under the hood
-// [ ] TODO: add reference to the state contract
-// [ ] TODO: add reference to the right circuits

 # Verification